kframework/X86-64-semantics/docs/reports/planeer.md

   - kompile: are undef represented correctly
     - For conditional undef they need to be inside experession.
   - Test shlq_r64_cl using strata handler : what is the bahaviour when the udef is triggered. also the z3 test didnt pass for OF. why: formulation of undef is wrong
+  - Ensure that all the instructions obey if it has  a "must undef".
+Similarly if one has a "may undef" there must be a conditional undef present.
 - Test the rules in K. Important for
   - rorate
   - implemented in K only
   - uifs including tag `UIF1`
+  - Test the instruction with uifs in some of their regstate.
+Those are not tested in Strata.
+Check if the uifs are triggered at the right place.

 ## Important Points
 - Uses the tc same as the final strata tc